AliAminiCode/AliAminiCode/README.md

 </details>

 <details>
-<summary><strong>RAG-Based Financial Reporting System</strong> — client project, code proprietary</summary>
+<summary><strong>Structured RAG & LLM Financial Reporting System</strong> — client project, code proprietary</summary>
 <br>

-Built for a company to automate financial report generation from structured business data using RAG and LLMs — cut a fully manual review process down to something that runs on its own.
+Built for a company to automate financial report generation from SQL Server using structured data retrieval and LLMs — eliminated human error and manual reviews by enriching context windows with clean, deterministic data pipeline instead of vector search.
 Code and data belong to the client, so it's not public.

-`Python` `SQL Server` `LangChain` `LLM`
+`Python` `SQL Server` `LangChain` `LLM` `Context Engineering`
 </details>

 <details>